cvillaru/Portfolio/README.md

 # Portfolio

+-   navbar fully working
--   navbar hides when cursor not hovering over it
+-   navbar hides and appears when cursor is hovering or not hovering over it
--   navbar shows when cursor is hovering over it
+-   background blurs when navbar is active
--   navbar layout looks awesome
+-   navbar links work

--   NEED TO MAKE PAGE BLUR WHEN NAVBAR IS SHOWING
+NAVBAR LOOKS AWESOME >:D